balazshorvath/cv/README.md

 Development of CI/CD pipelines.
 ###### Technologies: Java, Go, Php, MySQL, Gitlab CI, Docker, AWS

-### Toptal, 2020 -
-Became a member of the Toptal community as a developer.

 ### Splendex Kft., Budapest 2018 -
 Working as a contractor, or directly with the team on various projects.